 Born in tropical countries, the sarong or pareo has come to us not so long ago, but now it is difficult to imagine a summer without them.
 The advantage of these attires is their versatility as you can turn them into a real beachwear skirt from a simple scarf.
 Here are a few ways you can tie them: You can tie them as a skirt which is the easiest way.
 You could also tie them as a sarong dress by tying a knot at the back of your neck such that they look like halter dresses.
 Alternatively, you could also tie them on one shoulder.

 Pareos are a single straight piece of cotton cloth.
 You usually see people of Polynesia wear them.
 However, they are also a famous dressing item in other parts of the world.
-The term is typically associated with Indonesia and other Southeast Asian regions such as Thailand, Malaysia or the Philippines.
-The fabric pieces are usually 4-5 foot in length and can be styled in various ways to best suit your preference.
+The term is typically associated with Indonesia and other Southeast Asian regions such as Thailand, Malaysia and the Philippines.
+The fabric pieces are usually 4-5 feet in length and can be styled in various ways to best suit your preference.
 It is famous because of its versatility and freestyle.
 Usually, you can see ladies donning it on the beach as an addition to their bikinis or swimsuits.

 So, have these unique pieces of fabric tickled your fantasy?
 If they have, then it is high time you head out to buy one.
 But where do you get some of the best pareos?
 Have you checked out Shops.ae yet?
 It is the finest shopping search engine out there?
-We suggest you do so now if you want to buy some of the exclusive collection of pareo swimwear, plus size pareo from popular brands like Dolce And Gabbana, Chanel, Zara, Victoria Secret, and ASOS.
-It also features high-quality products from 500+ online pareo sarong stores inclusive of some popular ones popular ones such as Namshi, Newchic, CenterPointStores and many more.
+We suggest you do so now if you want to buy some of the exclusive collection of pareo swimwear, plus size pareo from popular brands like Dolce And Gabbana, Chanel, Zara, Victoria’s Secret, and ASOS.
+It also features high-quality products from 500+ online pareo sarong stores inclusive of some popular stores as well.